laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier-stripe/pull/905

-The Stripe API version for Cashier 13.x will be `2020-08-27`.
-Even though Cashier uses this version, it's recommended that you upgrade your own settings [in your Stripe dashboard](https://dashboard.stripe.com/developers) to this API version as well after deploying the Cashier upgrade.
+The default Stripe API version for Cashier 13.x will be `2020-08-27`.
+Even though Cashier uses this version, it's recommended that you upgrade your own API version settings [in your Stripe dashboard](https://dashboard.stripe.com/developers) to this API version after deploying the Cashier upgrade.
 If you use the Stripe SDK directly, make sure to properly test your integration after updating.

 #### Tax Percentage Removal

-Because of the upgrade to the new Stripe API version, the `taxPercentage`, `syncTaxPercentage` & `getTaxPercentageForPayload` methods were removed from Cashier.
-It's recommended that you upgrade to Stripe's new Tax Rates API.
-You can familiarize yourself with Stripe's guides on Tax Rates:
+Due to upgrading to a new Stripe API version, the `taxPercentage`, `syncTaxPercentage`, and `getTaxPercentageForPayload` methods have been removed from Cashier since they are deprecated by Stripe.
+We recommend that you upgrade to Stripe's new Tax Rates API.
+You can familiarize yourself with Tax Rates via Stripe's documentation on the topic:

 Stripe migration guide: https://stripe.com/docs/billing/migration/taxes
 Tax Rates documentation: https://stripe.com/docs/billing/taxes/tax-rates
 Tax Rates on invoices: https://stripe.com/docs/billing/invoices/tax-rates

-Using Tax Rates in Cashier is also documented here: https://laravel.com/docs/billing#subscription-taxes
+Using Tax Rates with Laravel Cashier is also documented within the official Cashier documentation: https://laravel.com/docs/billing#subscription-taxes

-### Renames To Prices
+### Renaming "Plans" To Prices

 PR: https://github.com/laravel/cashier-stripe/pull/1166

-Cashier v13 comes with some substantial API breakages.
-To accommodate to Stripe's phasing out of the Plans API we've made the choice to complete migrate the public api to the new Prices terminology.
-Doing so will bring us on par with Stripe documentation and will ease the translation between Stripe docs and Cashier documentation & code.
+To accommodate Stripe's phasing out of the "Plans" API, we've made the choice to completely migrate Cashier's public API to use the new "Prices" terminology.
+Doing so will bring us on par with Stripe's own documentation and will ease the translation between Stripe's documentation and Cashier's documentation and API.

 While the changes are numerous and too much to name, you can generally do the changes as a direct change of methods names like so: